pokle/clojr/README.md

     circ yourscript.clj

-### Run your single file clojure scripts like a shell script

-When you write a little Clojure script, make sure the first line looks like this (sample.clj):
+### Hash bangs!

+Create a Clojure file starting with a has bang like this:

     #!/usr/bin/env bash circ
     (println "Hellfjord - watch it!")

-Make sure it's executable, and then just run it:
+And if you called it hello.clj, you can make it executable and run it:

+    $ chmod +x hello.clj
-    $ ./sample.clj
+    $ ./hello.clj
     Hellfjord - watch it!

+### Load adjacent files

+Just use the Clojure load function to load other files in directories relative to the inital one.
+Have a look at the load_hello.clj sample.